acousticrobot/web-16/_pages/toki-pona/about.md

 There are a number of lessons on line as well, each with it's own advantages.

+[jan Lentan's toki pona page](https://rnd.neocities.org/tokipona/) are my new favorite set of on line lessons.
+One great thing about them is that they compare multiple approaches using toki pona, and lay out the many meanings for each sentence rather than giving one empirical translation.
+This ends up giving a solid foundation for the different ways people prefer to interpret the grammar.
+This could also make it harder to learn toki pona if you are new to it, depending on your learning style.
+The additional resources alone are another reason to visit the site.

-[jan Pije's lessons](http://tokipona.net/tp/janpije/learn.php), once the authoritative source for learning toki pona, is still a great place to go.
+[jan Pije's lessons](http://tokipona.net/tp/janpije/learn.php), once the authoritative source for learning toki pona, is still a good place to look.
 He gives examples for sentence structures more complicated than a lot of what is presented in the official book.
 His lessons were updated in 2015 to better align with Sonja's lessons.
-Steer clear of PDFs of earlier versions unless you are specifically [looking for historical changes]({% post_url 2020-07-25-historical-experimental-directions %}).
+Some of his grammatical examples are questionable in more recent toki pona usage, you might want to look [here](https://harphony.tumblr.com/post/189972899625/misconceptions-from-jan-pijes-lessons) and [here](https://github.com/stefichjo/toki-pona/blob/master/pije.md) to clear up any confusion in this regard.
+Also, steer clear of PDFs of earlier versions unless you are specifically [looking for historical changes]({% post_url 2020-07-25-historical-experimental-directions %}).
 His updated examples are easier to understand and more tasteful.

-[jan Lentan's toki pona page](https://rnd.neocities.org/tokipona/) has a newer set of lessons.
-The great thing about these lessons is that they compare multiple approaches using toki pona, and lay out the many meanings for each sentence rather than giving one empirical translation.
-This ends up giving a solid foundation for the different ways people prefer to interpret the grammar.
-This could also make it harder to learn toki pona if you are new to it, depending on your learning style.
-The additional resources alone are another reason to visit the site.
+#### videos

+[jan Misali 12 days of learning toki pona](https://www.youtube.com/watch?reload=9&v=4L-dvvng4Zc).
+I don't know that I could learn a language well from video lessons, but I know others do and these videos have been a hit for a lot of people.
+Already knowing toki pona, I find them very easy to watch.

+[toki kala -tawa pona](https://www.youtube.com/watch?v=kVslAhkMgPU),  [toki Kala - jan pali](https://www.youtube.com/watch?v=QdRBD7dfdlU), and [toki kala - nasin pona](https://www.youtube.com/watch?v=GcnnnAKyHRk).
+There are only three videos here, but they are a goldmine if you are looking to hear toki pona, and a lot of it, spoken well.

 #### dictionaries